 The Mechanical Engineering graduate program has established the following student outcomes:

-- An ability to apply knowledge of mathematics, science, and engineering to solve societal problems.
+- An ability to apply knowledge of mathematics, science, and engineering to solve engineering (societal) problems.

 - An ability to conduct graduate level research using skills learned in various courses and publish their results in journals and /or conferences.

-- An ability to engage in life-long learning, function in multi-disciplinary teams, and communicate effectively.
+- An ability to function in teams, and communicate effectively.